phyx-be/Fri3d_2022_THX/README.md

 Mount the PCB as shown in the picture above.

-## Using the standalon version
+## Using the standalone version
 The boards come pre-flashed with the most recent version of the [Mattairtech](https://github.com/mattairtech/ArduinoCore-samd) bootloader.
 They come equiped with 4 Neopixels and a row of test pads that fit a regular size 0.1" pin header.
-By default it will run some light animations.
-But with some thinkering you could use the board as an USB macropad for example.
+By default it will run some light animations, but with some thinkering you could use the board as an USB macropad for example.
 As an added bonus we've foreseen a pin mounting so you can wear the board on your clothes like a nametag.

 ![Board pinned on ESD jacket](media/Pin.jpg)